Saint Petersburg Metro: Line 1 (Kirovsko-Vyborgskaya)

-Kirovsko-Vyborgskaya ("Kirovsky [district]–Vyborgsky [district]") Line is the oldest line of the metro, opened in 1955.
-The original stations are very beautiful and elaborately decorated, especially Avtovo and Narvskaya.
+Line 1 is the oldest line of the metro, opened in 1955.
+The original stations are elaborately decorated, especially Avtovo and Narvskaya.
 The line connects four out of five Saint Petersburg's main railway stations.
 In 1995, a flooding occurred in a tunnel between Lesnaya and Ploschad Muzhestva stations and, for nine years, the line was separated into two independent segments (the gap was connected by a shuttle bus route).
 The line contains three of the six shallow stations that are present in the metro.

 The line cuts Saint Petersburg centre on a northeast–southwest axis.
 In the south, its alignment follows the shore of the Gulf of Finland.
 In the north, it extends outside the city limits into the Leningrad oblast (it is the only line to stretch beyond the city boundary).
-The Kirovsko-Vyborgskaya Line generally coloured red on Metro maps.
+Line 1 is generally coloured red on Metro maps.

 Line 2 (Moskovsko-Petrogradskaya)

-Moskovsko-Petrogradskaya ("Moskovsky [district]–Petrogradsky [district]") Line is the second oldest line of the metro, opened in 1961.
+Line 2 is the second oldest line of the metro, opened in 1961.
 It featured the first cross-platform transfer in the USSR.
-It was also the first metro line in Saint Petersburg to feature a unique platform type that soon became dubbed as "Horizontal Lift".
+It was also the first metro line in Saint Petersburg to feature a unique platform type that soon became dubbed as "Horizontal Lift."

 The line cuts Saint Petersburg on a north-south axis and is generally coloured blue on Metro maps.
 In 2006, as an extension was opened, it became the longest line on the system.